WWBN/AVideo/README.md

 ### Mobile APP
 Android: https://play.google.com/store/apps/details?id=mobile.youphptube.com

-### Are you having a hard time to configure or install YouPHPTube or any of its resources? fell free to ask us for help:
+### Are you having a hard time to configure or install YouPHPTube or any of its resources? feel free to ask us for help:

 https://www.youphptube.com/services